 Gem Saloon – Actually called the Gem Variety Theater, much of Deadwood’s first season’s action is portrayed at the Gem Saloon.
-However, the year is 1876 and the Gem Saloon didn’t open until April of 1877.
+However, the year is 1876, and the Gem Saloon didn’t open until April of 1877.
 In 1876, Al Swearengen owned a very small tavern that was called the Cricket Saloon.
-When Swearengen did open Gem Variety Theater in 1877 it became one of the city’s most infamous amusement houses.
-Swearengen lured women from the East with promises of adventure in the West, but those who accepted soon found themselves the victims of a white slave trade.
+When Swearengen did open Gem Variety Theater in 1877, it became one of the city’s most infamous amusement houses.
+Swearengen lured women from the East with promises of adventure in the West, but those who accepted soon found themselves the victims of the white slave trade.
 The Gem and its debased women soon garnered a reputation as the vilest of the vile in a city without law.

-When Deadwood got the first telephone exchange in the territory in March, 1878, a major celebration was held at the hotel.
+When Deadwood got the first telephone exchange in the territory in March 1878, a major celebration was held at the hotel.
 However, two disasters would soon strike the hotel.
-In April, a large thunderstorm caused major flooding of the building and a fire in the rear of the building caused much damage the same month.
+In April, a large thunderstorm caused major flooding of the building, and a fire in the rear of the building caused much damage the same month.